111um1/MisconfigHunter/README.md

 # MisconfigHunter

-MisconfigHunter is a powershell project designed to identify vulnerable configurations on Microsoft systems like Windows, Entra ID, Exchange, Intune.
+MisconfigHunter is a powershell project designed to identify vulnerable configurations on Microsoft systems like Active Directory, Entra ID (Azure AD), Exchange, Intune.